mcwj0286/FYP-kitchen-assistive-robot/llm_ai_agent/README.md

 - Structured output that's easy to parse
 - Compatibility with models that don't support function calling

+## Hardware Integration

+The Kitchen Assistant Agent integrates with the following hardware components:

+### Camera System
+- Environment camera: Provides a view of the overall kitchen environment
+- Wrist camera: Mounted on the robot arm for detailed views of objects being manipulated
+- Image analysis capabilities for basic scene understanding

+### Speaker System
+- Cross-platform text-to-speech functionality to communicate with users
+- Automatic platform detection (macOS, Linux, Windows)
+- Dynamic TTS command selection based on available tools
+- Asynchronous speech processing with proper process management
+- Audio playback capabilities for alerts and notifications

+### Robotic Arm (Kinova)
+- Cartesian movement capabilities in 3D space
+- Angular control of joints
+- Gripper control for grasping objects
+- Position sensing and monitoring

+All hardware interactions are implemented as tools that can be called by the agent, with built-in fallback to mock implementations when hardware is not available or for testing.

+## Cross-Platform Support

+The system has been designed to work across different operating systems:

+### Development Environment (macOS)
+- Uses native `say` command for text-to-speech
+- Uses `afplay` for audio file playback
+- Automatic detection of available commands

+### Deployment Environment (Linux)
+- Dynamically selects available TTS engines:
+  - `espeak`: Lightweight speech synthesizer
+  - `festival`: More advanced, higher quality speech
+  - `pico2wave`: High-quality multilingual TTS
+- Uses `aplay` or `play` for audio file playback
+- Graceful fallback to mock implementation if no TTS engines are available

+### Testing Tools
+- Comprehensive cross-platform test script (`test_cross_platform_speech.py`)
+- Platform detection and command availability reporting
+- Independent component testing

 ## Progress

 - [x] Project setup